jonasbee/project-1/README.md

 ### Game Specifications

-2048 is a game where you join tiles by moving them left/right/up/down to get to 2048.
+2048 is a game where you join tiles by moving them left/right/up/down.
+Joined tiles value gets doubled.
+The goal is to get to 2048.

 [Check out the original game here](https://play2048.co)